carissalow/rapids/docs/develop/documentation.rst

 How to Edit Documentation
 ============================

 The following is a basic guide for editing the documentation for this project.
 The documentation is rendered using Sphinx_ documentation builder.
-This guide is intended to be a basic guide that will allow a contributer to start editing the documentation for the MoSHI AWARE Pipeline.
+This guide is intended to be a basic guide that will allow a contributer to start editing the documentation for the RAPIDS Pipeline.
 The first step is to install Sphinx.

 Mac OS